 The Constitution of the Islamic Republic of Iran proclaims Islam, specifically the doctrine of the Twelver (Shi'a) Jaafari School, to be the official religion of the country.
 It stipulates that all laws and regulations, including the Constitution itself, be based on Islamic criteria.
 The head of state, Ayatollah Ali Khamenei, is the Supreme Leader of the Islamic Revolution and has direct control over the armed forces, the internal security forces, and the judiciary.
-The Council of Guardians, half of whose members are appointed by the Supreme Leader, reviews all legislation passed by the Majlis (parliament) for adherence to Islamic and constitutional principles.
-The Constitution grants the Council of Guardians the power to screen and disqualify candidates for elective offices based on a vague and arbitrary set of requirements, including candidates' ideological and religious beliefs.
+The Assembly of Experts, a group of 86 Islamic scholars elected to eight-year terms by popular vote from a government-screened list of candidates, choose the Supreme Leader.
+The Guardian Council, half of whose members are appointed by the Supreme Leader, reviews all legislation passed by the Majlis (parliament) for adherence to Islamic and constitutional principles.
+The Constitution grants the Guardian Council the power to screen and disqualify candidates for elective offices based on a vague and arbitrary set of requirements, including candidates' ideological and religious beliefs.
+The 290-member Mailis is elected by popular vote to four year terms and candidates are screened by the Guardian Council.
+Five seats in the Majlis are reserved for recognized religious minorities: two for Armenian Christians, one for Assyrian Christians, and one each for Iranian Jews and Zoroastrians.